tasmota/docs/docs/index.md

 - Removed command `EnergyReset` and replaced by new energy commands
 - Initial support for Tasmota Mesh (TasMesh) providing node/broker communication using ESP-NOW
 - Initial support for Wi-Fi extender
-- Default disable CORS for enhanced security and provide user compile option `#define USE_CORS`
 - ESP32
     - Support for ESP32 chips is now stable, ESP32-C3 support is promoted beta and ESP32-S2 is now in alpha with support for GPIOS
     - official `tasmota32c3.bin` for ESP32-C3 with at least 4MB flash